AayushMehta/css-layouts/README.md

 # css-layouts

+This repository contains different types of layouts

 ### haircut layout

 - this is my first layout